aleksandra-tarkowska/devspace/README.md

         git checkout -b MYTOPIC && git commit -a -m "Start MYTOPIC branch"

- *  **If not using docker-machine**, you will need to fix the user ID for jenkins and slave!

-    devspace uses docker-compose V1 that do not support build arguments you have to add the following manually to each systemd based container, for example (where 1234 is your user ID):

-        diff --git a/web/Dockerfile b/web/Dockerfile
-        index f86703e..11bdc04 100644
-        --- a/web/Dockerfile
-        +++ b/web/Dockerfile
-        @@ -51,7 +51,7 @@ RUN chmod a+x /tmp/run.sh

-         # Change user id to fix permissions issues
-        -ARG USER_ID=1000
-        +ARG USER_ID=1234
-         RUN usermod -u $USER_ID omero

-    using sed command

-         sed -i 's/ARG USER_ID=1000/ARG USER_ID='"$UID"'/g' server/Dockerfile
+ *  **There is no longer need to fix USER ID.**
+    Build arguments are now supported and can be adjusted in compose files.

  *  Configure the .ssh and .gitconfig files in the slave directory, e.g.:

         cp ~/.gitconfig slave/
         cp ~/.ssh/id_rsa slave/.ssh